Aging Thyroid Patients: What we need to know

 But with aging, there may be more mutations expressing themselves more acutely than before.
 That’s where using 23andme.com to get one’s genetics may open up ideas as to what just might start expressing itself.
 It’s a guessing game, of course.
 But if we see things that imply a gene mutation is now active, there is all sorts of information we can look up to see what we might do about it, as well as forums.
 Many doctors are becoming more informed about genetic mutations, as well, and can help.

-5) B12 CAN FALL — what to do about it
+5) B12 CAN FALL (or go too high) — what aging patients are doing about it

 B12, which is one of eight B vitamins, is such an important nutrient!
 It contributes to brain and memory health, better mood, optimal functioning of your nervous system, the formation of red blood cells, and overall good health.